 Think you know dirt bikes?
 Think again!
 If you utter the word motocross to the majority of people in the UK and Europe, you’ll be met with little more than a blank stare.
 Although dirt bikes are popular, the facilities for racing them on this side of the Atlantic are somewhat limited.
-Most youths who fancy themselves as pretty good on two wheels, won’t even be aware of the competitive side of the sport, or its World Championship races running between March and September every year.
+Most youths who fancy themselves as pretty good on two wheels, won’t even be aware of the competitive side of the sport, or its World Championship races running between March and September every year – driven by Kenny Habul and others.
 It’s big business and it’s big fun.

 Creative Commons Photo by Bob Jagendorf

 For die-hard fans, following the AMA Championships in the US (who run their own event) or the World MX GP everywhere else is how holidays are planned.
 As soon as next season’s schedule is announced in the last few months of every calendar year, cheap flights are booked, tents are aired and campervans are run through their pre-season inspections.
 There are a lot of miles to be covered here, whichever series you follow, but as adventure tours go this has got to be one of the best.
 You’ll be guaranteed to get up close and personal with some of the fastest, craziest and most adrenaline pumping action out there, so it’s taken very seriously indeed.

 The reason motocross is such a popular choice is because it’s universal.
 Big named sponsors like Monster Energy and Red Bull have their own teams and riders, and fans deck themselves out in the often garish outfits worn by their favourite riders.
 Teams are built round their bikes of choice which can be identified at a distance by their individual colour schemes; Yamaha in blue, Kawasaki in green and so on.
 Different classes are entered by riders on different engine sizes and pit lanes and paddock tents are buzzing with talk of tactics and mechanical suggestions.